 The Osteopathic Practice Standards underpin all aspects of practice and should be reflected in your CPD.

-Communication & consent
+Communication and consent

 Effective communication and shared decision-making are the foundations of a good therapeutic relationship between osteopath and patient.